Chukchi Myths perspective on Special Relativity: Introduction

 \section{Introduction}

-In more than 25 years of my experience in teaching the theory of relativity, one thing remains constant: students' confusion when first introduced to the theory.
-Of course, eventually the students accept the rules of the game that "the moving clock slows down" and "the length of the moving rod decreases".
-However, I have little doubt that most of them did not actually understand the meaning of these phrases and did not believe in them.
-Perhaps they reason as follows: ``To take as a postulate that the speed of light is constant relative to changes in reference frame is to assume an apparent absurdity.
-It goes against common sense.
-No wonder, thinks a student, that we can derive other absurdities, such as time dilation and length contraction, from the premises" \cite{Baierlein_2006}.

-This difficulty in teaching special relativity seems to extend beyond my personal experience and be universal (relevant references on students' misconceptions about time in special relativity can be found in \cite{Alizzi_2022}), and some people, including Hermann Bondi \cite{Bondi_1966} and John Bell \cite{Bell_2001}, have proposed modernizing the teaching of special relativity to make the theory less paradoxical in the eyes of students.
+Students experience difficulties when first introduced to the special theory of relativity(rele\-vant references on students' misconceptions about time in special relativity can be found in \cite{Alizzi_2022}), and some people, including Hermann Bondi \cite{Bondi_1966} and John Bell \cite{Bell_2001}, have proposed modernizing the teaching of special relativity to make the theory less paradoxical in the eyes of students.